oils-for-unix/oils/doc/ref/chap-front-end.md

     --eval FILE
         Evaluate the given file, similar to the 'source' builtin.
 Specify it multiple times to run multiple files.

         If the errexit option is on (e.g. in YSH), then the shell stops when $? is non-zero after evaluating a file.
+The $0 value is set to FILE.

     --eval-pure FILE
         Like --eval, but disallow I/O (known as "pure mode").